 The saying goes, “April showers bring May flowers,” and with the start of May, we wanted to kick things off with a fun video.
 Starting today, we will be welcoming each new month with a fun video celebrating one of our favorite bags of the moment.

 It seems like everyone wants a little piece of the exotic bag market these days.
 Not only has Louis Vuitton recently introduced a full line of crocodile and alligator bags in the past few days, but a Twitter tipster pointed us in the direction of the Tory Burch Robinson Alligator Tote, which we believe to be the most expensive bag Burch has ever produced by a long shot.
-By about 14,000 long shots, in fact – the next most expensive Burch bag that we know of was right under $1,000. (more…)

 I doubt Tory Burch would be irritated to hear me say that hers is not a “heritage” brand by any stretch of the imagination.
 It hasn’t outfitted anyone for wars or saddled up any horses in its time, and that’s fine; not even billionaire Burch can go back in time and move back the birth of her brand by 100 years.